better/jsonschema2db/README.md

 )
 ```

 As you can see, we end up with three tables, each containing a flat structure of scalar values, with correct types. jsonschema2db also converts camel case into snake case since that's the Postgres convention.
+Unfortunately, Postgres limits column names to 63 characters.
+If you have longer column names, provide a list of abbreviations using the `abbreviations` parameter to the constructor.

 jsonschema2db also handles inserts into these tables by transforming them into a flattened form.
 On top of that, a number of foreign keys will be created and links between the tables.